 The relevant safety requirements must be observed when the vehicle or components of the system are scrapped.
-These requirements are known to specialised workshops \Rightarrow page 27.
+A qualified workshop is familiar with these requirements $\Rightarrow$ page 27.

 Service and disposal of belt tension devices

 If you work on the belt tension devices or remove and install other parts of the vehicle when performing other repair work, the seat belt may be damaged.
 The consequence may be that, in the event of an accident, the belt tension devices function incorrectly or not at all.